HackYourFuture/React/week5/homework.md

 ### Autocomplete for meals _optional_

 Create an autocomplete for searching for a meal.
 The autocomplete should be added to the `home` route and the `meals` route.
-The autocomplete should use the query parameter `title` in the [meals api](../week3/homework.md#get-apimeals-query-parameters)
+The autocomplete should use the query parameter `title` in the `api/meals` api. like this: `/api/meals?title=lasagn`

 ### Reviews _optional_